The Sunday Best (1/29/2017)

 - Part 4: The impact of Social Security benefits

 - Part 5: Changing the Cost-of-Living Adjustment (COLA) assumptions

 - Part 7: A DIY withdrawal rate toolbox (via Google Sheets)

 Last week I reposted one of my more popular articles on Sermo, which led to an interesting discussion about early retirement.
 More on that below, but first I’d like to highlight some of the services offered by one of my Silver Sponsors, PKA Insurance.

 Like other sponsors, PKA is among the good guys.
 Their primary focus is on disability insurance (request a disability quote here) and term life insurance (compare instant life quotes here).
 Additionally, you can get quotes for Ex-Pat Medical, Travel Medical, Trip Cancellation, Vision & Dental Insurance.

-The post I shared on Sermo was Who Are the Physicians Who Retire Early?
+Who Are the Physicians Who Retire Early?
 For those who are not familiar, Sermo is an online social network for physicians.
 If you have an account, you can see the post I shared on Sermo here.

 Alongside the post, I asked a poll question.
 “Would you retire by 45 if you had the financial means to continue your current lifestyle indefinitely.”
 Basically, would you do what I intend to do?

 While 36% said yes, only 26% said no. I allowed users to add their own answers, which is where the other 38% of the answers landed.